zehowrld/LLM-Retail-Solution-Langchain-Google-Palm-Integration-for-Retail-Industry/README.md

   - Google Generative AI Embeddings
   - Streamlit for UI
   - Langchain framework
-  - FAISS for vector store
+  - Chroma DB for vector store
   - Few-shot learning

 In the UI, the store manager will ask questions in natural language, and it will produce the answers.